pablobm/cfg-exercises/session-5/exercise-5-5.md

 We say that the function `split` is a _applied to a string_ (`listWithCommas`), and receives one argument (`","`).

 The argument (the comma) tells what piece inside the string can be understood as "separator".
-We said "take this string, separate the bits in between commas, and make an array witht them".
+We said "take this string, separate the bits in between commas, and make an array with them".

 Try specifying a separator different than the comma.
 For example, letter "r".
 Try other applying it to other strings.